Money is one of the leading causes of stress in a marriage. But the idea that a majority of divorces are due to money issues is a myth.

 Extravagant Tastes – Extravagant: exceeding what is reasonable or appropriate; absurd.
 The word extravagant is relative to your financial situation.
 If your budget is balanced to include luxury items and your meeting other budget requirements there's no harm or shame in enjoying nice things.
 But if you're struggling to pay the bills and keep the creditors from calling, you should not be renewing that Country Club membership or going on the shopping spree weekend getaway with friends.

 Victim Mentality – Not everything is someone else's fault.
 You must take responsibility for bad choices, poor planning and lack of understanding so you can grow from it.
 Failures are an opportunity for growth if you own the mistake and move forward.
 Even if you were the victim of a fraud, scam, lay off, or a messy divorce, that situation doesn't need to define you.
 One of my clients went through a divorce that left her with $30,000 in credit card debt.
 Within six months she had over half of it paid off because she refused to let the debt get the best of her.

 You don't have to struggle with your finances, or with these issues.
 Facing the truth about where you are and where you've been will allow you to see clearly for the future.
 None of the issues above are insurmountable but they require reflection and a willingness to change in order to be resolved.
 Ask God to show you if you struggle with any of these underlying issues.
 Then, see whatever help you need to overcome them.

-Find out more about coaching and how it can help you turn your finances around.
+Find out more about creating a family budget designed for your specific needs and how it can help you turn your finances around with the Believers Budget.